 A limited variety of online and hybrid courses is available.
 Using Blackboard, Chapman students and faculty have access to both online courses and on–campus courses that utilize this electronic tool, which enables document sharing, electronic discussion, Internet research and the use of other teaching and learning tools.
 Students and faculty alike also have access to the Chapman University Portal, My Chapman, which offers a variety of online services, including announcements, community discussion and personal services such as a calendar, e–mail, task lists, online grades and others, depending on the activities and Blackboard classes in which a student is enrolled.

-The 1,044–seat Marybelle and Sebastian P. Musco Center for the Arts, which opened in 2016 with a gala starring Placido Domingo, provides a stunning, state–of–the–art venue for Chapman student performances as well as top touring artists and ensembles.
+Chapman University's beautiful 1,044 seat Marybelle and Sebastian P. Musco Center for the Arts, which opened in 2016 with a gala starring Placido Domingo, provides a stunning, state-of-the-art venue for top touring artitsts and ensembles as well as performances by Chapman student ensembles.